Cannabis Online Addiction Treatment and Recovery Support At Home

 Is weed really addictive?

-What are signs my pot use is a problem?
+What are the signs my pot use is a problem?

 Struggling to control your intake, feeling anxious without it, neglecting work/school/relationships, or just feeling foggy and stuck are all signs it might be time to make a change.